idvorkin/onom/README.md

 * OneNoteObjectModel - An assembly exposing the ObjectModel
 * ListNotebooks - An example showing listing the notebooks.

-Features:
+Usage snippets:
 ==========

-Typed Helpers:
+List Notebooks
 ----------------
-Many OneNote APIs, like GetHierarchy, are not conveniently typed, so ONOM implements typed helpers, like GetNotebooks, which are exposed on the OneNoteApp class.
+Many OneNote APIs, like GetHierarchy, are not conveniently typed, so ONOM implements typed helpers. which you can use to list notebooks in a type safe manner:

 ```csharp
 // Access your notebooks and sections using Linq